Chen-Tang-2015/office-content-pr/Mac Office/articles/MacOfficeVersion.md

-#Differentiate between Office versions at compile time
+#Differentiate between Office for Mac versions at compile time
 Use a version conditional to differentiate between Office for Mac 2011 and Office 2016 for Mac.

-**Last modified:** January 11, 2016 <!-- Update to reflect date published -->
+**Last modified:** January 11, 2016

 ***Applies to:*** *Excel for Mac | PowerPoint for Mac | Word for Mac | Office 2016 for Mac*

 Office 2016 for Mac supports commands such as [GrantAccessToMultipleFiles](grantaccesstomultiplefiles.md) and [AppleScriptTask](AppleScriptTask.md) that are not supported in other versions of Office.
 If your solution targets multiple versions of Office, we recommend that you use conditional compilation.

-**MAC_OFFICE_VERSION** determines which VB version the user is running.
+You can use **MAC_OFFICE_VERSION** to determine which version of VBA the user is running.
 The following example shows how to use it in your code.

 ```
 Sub VersionConditionals()